Improve Your Ecommerce SEO

 Here is a ranking report of the keywords that I am tracking around the phrase “cheap minimalist watches”.
 As you can see I’m ranking fairly well even though watches are competitive.

 You’re probably thinking that I have a ton of links pointing to my store, right?
 Wrong!
 My domain authority is 5!
 To be completely transparent – many of the other terms I am going after don’t rank at all.
 I’ve also haven’t done any optimization or link building in the last 6 months.
 I have not started any blog writing to help drive traffic.

 Below is the last 6 months of clicks from Google.
 This data is from the inside search console.

 What can we learn from this data?
 It is possible to get traffic organically from Google even if we are a new business.
-It comes down to longer tail terms and unique content.
+It comes down to long tail terms and unique content.

 One final word on on-page optimization – if you follow this outline you’ll find that if you use Google shopping ads that your optimize title tags and product descriptions also improves your performance there as well.

 If you still need help improving your eCommerce SEO feel free to contact me.